By Mei Zhang • Last Updated: January 14, 2026

 Try: "hey how r u? wanna grab lunch"

 The exception?
-When Gen Z actually DOES use capitals, it's for EMPHASIS.
+When Gen Z actually DOES use capitals, it's for EMPHASIS or irony.
 It's like their version of yelling or getting super excited about something.
 So if you see "OMG THIS IS SO GOOD" - they're not angry, they're enthusiastic!
+In 2026, mixed case can also signal sarcasm or playful mockery.

 Ngl, Gen Z speaks in code and if u don't get it, ur basically ancient.
 Learning their abbreviations isn't just helpful—it's essential for communication.

 But be careful!
-Using outdated slang (like "YOLO" or "on fleek") will immediately expose you as a texting impostor.
+Using outdated slang (like "YOLO," "on fleek," or even "cheugy") will immediately expose you as a texting impostor.
 Gen Z can smell outdated terminology from a mile away.
+In 2026, slang cycles have gotten even faster due to TikTok and other platforms accelerating trend lifecycles.

-As someone who awkwardly used "yeet" in a text last year only to be met with crickets, I can confirm that using outdated slang is worse than using no slang at all.
+As someone who awkwardly used "slay" in a text recently only to be informed it's "giving 2024 energy," I can confirm that using outdated slang is worse than using no slang at all.
+The shelf life of Gen Z slang in 2026 is measured in weeks, not months.
 When in doubt, observe before adopting!

-Contrary to what u might think, Gen Z actually uses emojis pretty sparingly.
+Contrary to what u might think, Gen Z actually uses emojis pretty sparingly in 2026.
 They're not like millennials who might add 😂😂😂 after every joke.
-Gen Z has a much more nuanced approach to emoji usage.
+Gen Z has a much more nuanced and ironic approach to emoji usage - sometimes using them literally, sometimes sarcastically.

 The key is knowing which emojis are acceptable and which will make you look like a boomer trying too hard.
+Emoji meanings also shift rapidly - what was cool in 2025 might be cringe in 2026.
 Here's a quick guide:

 I once sent a thumbs-up emoji 👍 to my Gen Z intern in response to her project update, and she later asked if I was upset with her work.
 That's when I realized the thumbs-up emoji had completely transformed from "good job" to "I'm acknowledging this but I'm annoyed" in Gen Z language.
+By 2026, even the skull emoji 💀 has evolved to have multiple layers of ironic meaning.
 Language evolution is fascinating (and occasionally mortifying when you get it wrong).

 Why type when u can talk?
-Voice notes are taking over as Gen Z's preferred communication method in 2025.
-This shift makes sense - voice messages combine the convenience of texting with the expressiveness of actual conversation.
+Voice notes have officially taken over as Gen Z's dominant communication method in 2026.
+This shift makes complete sense - voice messages combine the convenience of asynchronous texting with the expressiveness and efficiency of actual conversation.
+Some Gen Zers send 20+ voice notes per day!

 To text like Gen Z, you should:

-Voice notes add personality and tone that text simply can't convey.
-They're perfect for telling stories, expressing complex emotions, or when you're just too lazy to type.
+Voice notes add personality, tone, and authenticity that text simply can't convey.
+They're perfect for telling stories, expressing complex emotions, multitasking while communicating, or when you're just too lazy to type.
+In 2026, voice notes are so normalized that some Gen Zers find lengthy texts more awkward than audio messages.

 Fun fact: I started using voice notes with my Gen Z team members and our communication improved dramatically.
-What would have been a confusing text exchange was clarified in a 15-second voice message.
-Plus, they seemed to appreciate that I was adapting to their preferred communication style!
+What would have been a confusing 10-message text exchange was clarified in a 15-second voice message.
+Plus, they seemed genuinely appreciative that I was adapting to their preferred style.
+Now in 2026, half our team communication happens via voice notes!

 Periods are passive-aggressive?
 Question marks are desperate?
 Welcome to the wild world of Gen Z punctuation, where traditional grammar rules are turned upside down.